hr23232323/stock_data_scraper/README.md

 ```

 ### Further Resources
 If you want to continue on with this series, feel free to [check out the Medium post](https://www.google.com "Building a stock screener from scratch").
-You can also see my other projects at [harshrana.com](https://www.harshrana.com "Harsh Rana")
+You can also check out my other projects [here](https://www.harshrana.com "Harsh Rana")